nice-game-hints/cleo/Chapter-2/fishing.md

 You can change your line's colour by using the top set of arrows, and change your bait by using the bottom set of arrows.

 # Where can I use the fishing rod?

-Below the lighthouse, a stone path takes you down to a fishing spot.
+Spot 1 - ^[Below the lighthouse, a stone path takes you down to a fishing spot.]
+Spot 2 - ^[Anywhere on the open ocean!
+You won't find much here.]
+Spot 3 - ^[Island A4]

 # I keep catching boots!
 You can change your line's colour by using the top set of arrows.